 Are you ready for dessert?
 I can’t talk about Bologna food without mentioning GELATO!
 The very first commercial gelato machine was made in Bologna in 1927.
 And, three of the top seven gelataria’s of Italy are located in Bologna.
 Many Bolognese even consider Bologna the capitol of gelato.
 But as you’ll discover when visiting Italy, that title is always up for debate.

 One thing is for sure, Bologna has some damn good artisanal gelato.
-The Bologna Welcome center in Piazza Maggiore offers seasonal gelato tours of the city that I’d definitely recommend.
-In the meantime, here’s a list of Bologna’s best artisanal gelatarias if you want to explore them on your own.
+Here’s a list of Bologna’s best artisanal gelatarias.

 La Sorbetteria Castiglione